Bodo Rott works as a painter, draftsman, printer and -occasionally- a writer on art.

 Another series shows figures in bright colours, the image giving the look of worn off paintings.

 The most recent body of work is called Hortus Convulsus (i.e. The Distorted Garden).
 These paintings deal with landscape in a differnet way showing it as a tapestry-like underwood wherein plants as individualised characters fight for presence.
 In these paintings Bodo Rott blends a paste-it-like language, the style of biological illustrations and the trompe lóeil- like illusion of cast shadows into a peculiar overall effect of immense three-dimensional plasticity, thus conveying the impression of the spectator trailing away.
-It is the vitally of nature that is faced here.
+It is the vitality of nature that is faced here.

 About his work he says: